Jacob Stallings Player Props: Marlins vs. Pirates

-The Miami Marlins, including Jacob Stallings (.382 on-base percentage in past 10 games, 115 points above season-long percentage), take on starting pitcher Luis Ortiz and the Pittsburgh Pirates at LoanDepot park, Friday at 6:40 PM ET.
+On Saturday, Jacob Stallings (.382 on-base percentage in past 10 games, 115 points above season-long percentage) and the Miami Marlins face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-2) against the Blue Jays.

 Jacob Stallings Game Info & Props vs. the Pirates